Search waiting | Matsusada Precision

 Category

-There is no single answer for the duration of a CT scan.
-The total time can vary significantly depending on three main factors: the desired image quality (resolution and signal-to-noise ratio), the sample's size and material density, and the scanning parameters (e.g., the number of 2D images, or "projections," captured during the 360-degree rotation).
+The duration of a CT scan varies significantly depending on three main factors: the desired image quality (resolution and signal-to-noise ratio), the sample size and material density, and the scanning parameters (such as the number of projections captured during rotation).

-A typical scan can range from several minutes to over an hour.
-If the goal is to analyze extremely fine structures at the highest possible resolution, or to inspect dense metals that are difficult for X-rays to penetrate, a longer exposure time may be needed to acquire a high-quality image.
-In such cases, a scan could take several hours.
+Typical scan times range from several minutes to over an hour.
+Applications requiring the analysis of extremely fine structures at high resolution, or the inspection of dense metals, may necessitate longer exposure times.
+In such cases, a scan could take several hours to acquire a high-quality image.

 Related FAQ